unproductive-labs/isekai-world-state/world_builder_completed.md

 - `/app/world_state/world.md`

 ## Notes
-- Belkan appears to be a prepared character with signature gear
-- Uzi suggests combat readiness - this could escalate interactions
-- Scarf is likely a defining visual characteristic
-- Player went from casual "Yo" to detailed character introduction
+- Belkan has an Uzi and wants to use it
+- Spectral mage Lyralei is present but may not be hostile
+- Dave the merchant could be a target or ally
+- Forest's magical nature might spawn threats in response to aggressive intent
+- Player's combat-seeking behavior should influence world response
 ```